-Consolidated property and equipment at the end of the first quarter of 2018 amounted to US\$14.51 million.
-The decrease of about 2% is mainly due to depletion and depreciation expenses.
+Consolidated property and equipment at the end of the first quarter of 2019 amounted to US\$13.75 million, slightly higher as compared to US\$13.72 million as of December 31, 2018.
+The slight increase was due to share in Galoc capital expenditures partially offset by depreciation and depletion expenses.